 It goes without saying that no dog should be kept outside 24/7.
 But if you happen to own a dog that you and your family affectionately call an “outside dog”, meaning they typically hang out in your yard by choice, you should consider bringing them indoors during warm months.
 While your pet may typically prefer being outside, it’s unlikely they enjoy enduring extreme heat (and don't even know it).

-Unfortunately, our furry friends can’t communicate with us.
-When it comes to how to keep dogs cool outside, its crucial to understand what the dog needs even if he doesn't show any signs of it.
+When it comes to keeping dogs cool outside, its crucial to understand what the dog needs even if he doesn't show any signs of overheating.
 And if you’re waiting for the day that your dog turns to you and says, “Please don’t leave me outside today.
 It’s so hot,” that day may or may not come.

 Instead, try paying attention to your pet's non-verbal cues: